 But let’s face it, things could still change regardless of the roadmap.
 So is there really a good time to book?

 If you are on the fence about booking that 2021 holiday or shelving your plans until later, here’s what the travel experts have to say…

 Expert option: when should you book a holiday for 2021?

 My experts include journalists, business owners, destination mangers and bloggers.
 All work in travel so you could say they have a vested interest in seeing tourism recover.

 However, they are also on the travel industry’s front line; getting feedback from holiday-makers, monitoring booking patterns, and witnessing how the pandemic has impacted accommodation availability.

-Each expert has shared their experience of what’s happened within the holiday industry this year and what we can expect in 2021.
+Each expert has shared their experience of what’s happened within the holiday industry in 2020 and what we can expect in 2021.

 Mark Hodson, Editor of 101 Holidays